electric-eloquence/fepper/README.md

 ###<a id="github-pages"></a>GitHub Pages###
-If you have checked Fepper into a repository in your GitHub account, you may run `node . publish` to publish `patternlab-node/public` to GitHub pages.
+If you have checked Fepper into a repository in your GitHub account, you may run `node . publish` to publish `patternlab-node/public` to GitHub Pages.
 The Pattern Lab UI and Fepper static files will then be viewable from the Web at `http://{user}.github.io/{repo}`.
 Normally, this is all that is needed.
 However, if you are using `webserved_dirs`, you will need to supply a `gh_pages_prefix`